Towards Explainable Industrial Anomaly Detection via Knowledge-Guided Latent Reasoning: Experiments

 \subsection{Main Results}

 Table~\ref{table:1shot} compares Reason-IAD with state-of-the-art methods under the one-shot setting.
-Reason-IAD consistently demonstrates strong performance across all seven tasks.
-On Qwen3-VL-8B, it achieves an average accuracy of 79.73\%, improving 4.92\% over the base model, and even surpasses the commercial model Chat-GPT-4O, which achieves 74.92\%.
-Although designed for anomaly detection, AnomalyGPT underperforms on classification and localization tasks, which may be attributed to catastrophic forgetting when MLLMs are trained on expert outputs.
-Another domain-specific method, AnomalyR1, incorporates GRPO to further enhance anomaly understanding.
-In contrast, our training-free approach still outperforms AnomalyR1 by 2.43\% in average accuracy, demonstrating that our multimodal reasoning strategy provides more precise anomaly detection and superior image analysis.
+Reason-IAD demonstrates strong performance across all seven tasks.
+On Qwen3-VL-8B, it achieves an average accuracy of 79.73\%, improving 4.92\% over the base model, and even surpasses the commercial model GPT-4O (74.92\%).
+Although AnomalyGPT is designed for anomaly detection, it underperforms on classification and localization, which may be attributed to catastrophic forgetting when trained on expert outputs.
+Another domain-specific method, AnomalyR1, incorporates GRPO to enhance anomaly understanding, yet our training-free method still outperforms it by 2.43\% in average accuracy, demonstrating stronger reasoning capability.
 Notably, Reason-IAD surpasses standard human annotators on defect analysis and object classification tasks.
 Furthermore, while Qwen3-VL-thinking relies on explicit reasoning chains that generate lengthy intermediate outputs, our implicit reasoning achieves a 31.79\% gain in performance, highlighting the effectiveness and efficiency of Reason-IAD.
+Table~\ref{table:0shot} presents zero-shot results.
+Even without reference images, Reason-IAD substantially improves base models, with Qwen3-4B/8B achieving average accuracy gains of 5.05\% and 4.53\%, respectively.
+Notably, our 8B model outperforms InternVL2-76B by 7.30\%, further demonstrating the effectiveness of Reason-IAD in anomaly understanding.